whitewater-guide/whitewater-guide/apps/mobile2/docs/PHASE_4_NAVIGATION.md

 A dev-only toggle button (or a special testID element) lets E2E tests switch auth state.

+### Auth-gated E2E tests (deferred from §4.9)

+These tests require mock auth context and are implemented in this step.
+Following the same flow-based approach from §4.9, each `it()` block is a complete user journey.

 #### Files to create

 | File                            | Purpose                                   | Permanent? |